awsdocs/ec2-image-builder-user-guide/doc_source/awstoe-verify-sig.md

 ### Installing the GPG tools<a name="awstoe-verify-signature-of-binary-download-install-tools"></a>

 If your operating system is Linux or Unix, the GPG tools are likely already installed\.
 To test whether the tools are installed on your system, type gpg at a command prompt\.
 If the GPG tools are installed, you see a GPG command prompt\.
-If the GPG tools are not installed, you see an error stating that the command cannot be found\.
+If the GPG tools are not installed, you see an error message stating that the command cannot be found\.
 You can install the GnuPG package from a repository\.

 **To install GPG tools on Debian\-based Linux**
 + From a terminal, run the following command: apt\-get install gnupg\.